ngharrison/AStarGridSearch.jl/docs/src/index.md

-pathCost(goal) # calculate distance to goal; must be called before other methods getPath(pathCost, goal) # full path from start to goal if it exists finalOrientation(pathCost, goal) # angle in radians between the last two cells
+pathCost(goal) # calculate distance to goal; must be called before other methods getPath(pathCost, goal) # full path from start to goal if it exists finalOrientation(pathCost, goal) # angle in radians between the last two cells pathCost(CartesianIndex(8, 10)) # repeated calls with other goals will compute much faster
 ```

 ## Further Info